citp/privacy-policy-historical/s/sh/she/sheetmusicdirect.com.md

-> *The following text is extracted and transformed from the sheetmusicdirect.com privacy policy that was archived on 2014-07-03.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20140703153138id_/http%3A//www.sheetmusicdirect.com/Help/PrivacyPolicy.aspx) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the sheetmusicdirect.com privacy policy that was archived on 2015-06-12.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20150612020333id_/http%3A//www.sheetmusicdirect.com/Help/PrivacyPolicy.aspx) for the most accurate reproduction.*

 # Privacy Policy at Sheetmusicdirect.com

+## Privacy Policy

 ### Cookies [HTTP]